Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 5. If there is a format string vulnerability in OpenSSL, it would be more serious bug that Heartbleed is ==TRUE==.
 While the Heartbleed was an information disclosure bug, such as leaking memory contents, openSSL can lead to direct memory reads or writes.
 ---
 Q3.
 1. {i} The first example is Wannacry Ransomeware attack in 2017.
 It was an attack exploiting the vulnerability 'SMBv1' of Microsoft Windows.
 The patch was already distributed two months ago the attack, however, many industries and institutions didn't update accordingly.
-The second example is Equifax data leak that occured in the same year.
-Similar to the first case, the software update was already distributed to prevent the exploit of vulnerability of Apache Struts, however, Equifax did not update.
-As a result, private information of 100 million people got leaked.
+The second example is Equifax data breach that occured in the same year, compromising the personal information of approximately 148 million people.
+Attackers managed to steal sensitive data from the credit reporting agency by exploiting a vulnerability within the company’s system.
+Equifax failed to patch its systems months after a fix was released for this vulnerability, resulting in successful exploitation.
 2.
 ---